kaltura/kmc-ng/README.md

 #### Where can I create a kaltura account to access the application?
 If you already have a Kaltura account you can use its' credentials to login to the kmc-ng application.

-> Note that any changes to the data will affect your production account you used while login.
-Keep in mind that we are currently under haveily development.
+> Note that any changes to the data will affect your production account.
+Keep in mind that we are currently under heavy development.

  If you don't have an account yet, you can [sign-up to a free trial](https://corp.kaltura.com/free-trial).